iliakan/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 </li><li>
 <strong>Silverlight</strong> is an Adobe Flash competitor from Microsoft based on .NET.
 It runs best on Windows, the cross-platform support improves gradually time.
 Mostly used for Windows-based applications and intranet.
 </li><li>
 <strong>VBscript</strong> is an outdated attempt of Microsoft to do a JavaScript-like language based on Visual Basic.
-No longer under active development, VBScript lacks many abilities of JavaScript and hence is almost unused in modern web programming.
+It is not being developed, VBScripts lack many abilities of JavaScript and hence are almost not used in  modern web programming.
 </li></ul>

 ## Summary

-JavaScript is unique because it's widespread and it's well integrated with HTML/CSS.
+JavaScript is unique because it is a wide-spread and it's integration with HTML/CSS is best.

-JavaScript has a bright and more-or-less compatible future.
+JavaScript has the bright and more-or-less compatible future.

 But a good JavaScript programmer should keep other technologies in mind too.
 For example, Flash, Java have their own unique features.
 They are able to call JavaScript functions and vice versa.

-So there are tasks which can be solved using combinations of JavaScript + Flash, JavaScript + Java.
+So there are tasks which can be solved using a combinations of JavaScript + Flash, JavaScript + Java.

 Examples are: selecting uploading multiple files at once (Flash), using camera and microphone (Flash), doing complex multimedia and graphics, including calculations (Flash, Java) and much more.
 You'll meet them on your way.